 Immune System Treatment

 Massage once weekly with a blend of 3-5 drops of pure tea tree oil to 30ml of base oil.
-To help strengthen the immune system.
+Has been said by some to help strengthen the immune system.

 Tea Tree Oil Salve

 You'll need Olive Oil, Beeswax, and 100% Pure Tea Tree Oil.
-I put together this little recipe page to help you ease itching, soreness, stings, bites, and more.
+I put together this little Tea Tree Oil recipes page to help you ease itching, soreness, stings, bites, and more.

 You can find the recipe for making your own tea tree oil salve.
 Some folks also call it tea tree oil ointment